awm086/vdd/README.md

         _Must be an absolute path of where to share the folder within the guest machine._

+      * `type (string, Optional)`
+        _ For example default, rsync, nfs. _
+        Note: At the current stage, the only wway to get nfs to work is to set it for default at the initial creation of the vm and then modify config.json to set the type to nfs and run Vagrant reload.

   * @TODO `php (object of strings, required)`
     _PHP configuration._